 Meet the Green Economy Canada team

-Melissa leads the design and implementation of Green Economy Canada’s fund to incentivize GHG reductions across the network.
+Melissa leads the design and implementation of Green Economy Canada’s Impact Fund, which incentivizes GHG reductions across the network.
 She is experienced in advancing action on climate at local, national, and international levels, having supported stakeholder engagement for Waterloo Region’s climate change action plan development while at Sustainable Waterloo Region, and most recently having worked on the Partners for Climate Protection Program at the Federation of Canadian Municipalities.
 Melissa is passionate about enabling Canada’s transition to a low-carbon economy.
 She was named a Top 25 Environmentalist Under 25 by the Starfish Canada in 2012 and 2014, and holds a B.E.S. in Environment and Resource Studies from the University of Waterloo.
 When offline you can find Melissa hiking in the mountains or biking along the Ottawa canal.

-As Member Experience Manager, Laura is responsible for all facets of the support Green Economy Hubs receive from Green Economy Canada.
+As Network Engagement Manager, Laura is responsible for all facets of the support Green Economy Hubs receive from Green Economy Canada.
 She has spent a decade working in social change organizations (including The Otesha Project and Engineers Without Borders Canada) and has built her own coaching business, offering one-on-one support for social changemakers.
 Laura holds an Honours B.A. from the University of Toronto, where she studied psychology and anthropology, and her professional development includes a diploma in experiential psychotherapy and a certification in Co-Active coaching.
 Originally from the mountains of Southeastern B.C., she relies on Toronto’s beautiful ravine network for rejuvenation and inspiration.

 Mike is the founder of Sustainable Waterloo Region and the Executive Director of Green Economy Canada.
 Named an Ashoka Fellow in 2012, Mike is one of 52 Canadians within a global community of leading social entrepreneurs, each with a new ‘knock-out’ idea and high potential to scale their impact.
 Mike is also a recipient of the Queen Elizabeth II Diamond Jubilee Medal, has been selected by The Waterloo Region Record as one of Waterloo Region’s inaugural 40 Under 40, and was recognized as Young Alumnus of the Year and Young Entrepreneur of the Year by WLU’s Alumni Association and the Greater Kitchener Waterloo Chamber of Commerce, respectively.
 He was also named to the 2017 Clean 16 last year.
 Mike is a graduate of Wilfrid Laurier University, where he concurrently completed a BBA and a BSc.